mika-sims/firenze-housing/README.md

   **For apartments and rooms;**

+ - As a Firenze Housing website user, I want to be able to navigate the entire site smoothly.
- - As a Firenze Housing website user, I would like to see pictures and prices of available apartments and rooms,
+ - As a Firenze Housing website user, I would like to see pictures and prices of available apartments and rooms.
- - As a Firenze Housing website user, I would like to see detailed descriptions of available apartments and rooms,
+ - As a Firenze Housing website user, I would like to see detailed descriptions of available apartments and rooms.
- - As a Firenze Housing website user, I would like to see the office location of Firenze Housing,
+ - As a Firenze Housing website user, I would like to see the office location of Firenze Housing.
- - As a Firenze Housing website user, I would like to see detailed contact information of Firenze housing,
+ - As a Firenze Housing website user, I would like to see detailed contact information of Firenze housing.

  **For storage services;**